 Net operating loss.
-If, after applying the debt/ basis percentage to the income from debt-financed property and the deductions directly connected with this income, the deductions exceed the income, an organization has a net operating loss for the tax year.
-This amount may be carried back or carried over to other tax years in the same manner as any other net operating loss of an organization with unrelated business taxable income.
-(For a discussion of the net operating loss deduction, see Modifications under Deductions earlier in this chapter.)
+If, after applying the debt/ basis percentage to the income from debt-financed property and the deductions directly connected with this income, the deductions exceed the income, an organization has an NOL for the tax year.
+This amount may be carried back or carried over to other tax years in the same manner as any other NOL of an organization with unrelated business taxable income.
+(For a discussion of the NOL deduction, see Modifications under Deductions earlier in this chapter.)
 However, the debt/basis percentage is not applied in those other tax years to determine the deductions that may be taken in those years.